 DDS is designed for mission-critical net-centric systems where the right answer delivered too late becomes the wrong answer.
 To meet this requirement it is essential that the middleware controls and optimizes the use of resources, such as network bandwidth, memory, and CPU time.
-Figure 5 shows the rich set of QoS policies that DDS [2] provides to control and limit topic (T), data reader (DR), data writer (DW), publisher (P), and subscriber (S) resources and topic QoS properties, such as persistence, reliability, and timeliness.
-Below we discuss the DDS QoS policies that are the most relevant for net-centric tactical information management systems.
+Figure 5 shows the rich set of QoS policies that DDS [2] provides to control and constrain topic (T), data reader (DR), data writer (DW), publisher (P), and subscriber (S) resources and QoS properties, such as persistence, reliability, timeliness, and memory usage.
+Below we discuss the DDS QoS policies that are the most relevant for net-centric missioncritical information management systems.